Abortion Pills in Tennessee: Options Despite the Total Ban

 - Medical support — available throughout the process

-What you receive: Mifepristone (1 pill) + misoprostol (12 pills — most people use 4-8).
-Detailed instructions, pain management guide, and support contact information.
+What you receive: FDA-approved medications, detailed instructions, pain management guide, and support contact information.

 Cost